ACCESS-NRI/model-config-tests/README.md

 <a name="definitions_reproducibility"></a>

 It is helpful if we work from the same definitions of what 'reproducibility' means, we consider four kinds:
- 1. _Determinism_: an identical calculation run under the same conditions should produce the same result.
+ 1. _Determinism_ `repro_determinism`: an identical calculation run under the same conditions should produce the same result.
 Some sub-categories of specific interest to earth-system models:
-      1. _Determinism rest_ `repro_repeat`: Repeated runs give the same result from rest;
+      1. _Determinism rest_: Repeated runs give the same result from rest;
-      1. _Determinism restart_ `repro_restart_repeat`: Repeated runs give the same result from a restart file;
+      1. _Determinism restart_: Repeated runs give the same result from a restart file;
  1. _Restart reproducibility_ `repro_restart`: Two short runs match a single longer run, in other words, reproducibility across a restart boundary;
  1. _Historical reproducibility_ `repro_historical`: Match a stored previous result;
  2. _Build reproducibilty_: Match a stored previous result when using the same build description files on the same machine.